DrpChallenge/main/README.md

           - `distance_from_start` : Distance form start
           - `step` : The number of steps from agent starts
           - `wait` : When agent be wait state, this count increases by one.

-<a id = "reward"></a>

-#### 6. Definition of Each Action and Processing of Corresponding Rewards

-* Wait: Agent can be "wait" state only when it is in node.
-* Collision:Agents are considered to have collided if the distance between each agent is less than or equal to 5.
-* Goal:The step at which a drone reaches its destination is referred to as the "goal" step.
-An agent that has reached its goal continues to be in a "wait" state at that destination until the environment is done .

-Rewards are modified based on the values defined in `reward_list`. "goal" rewards are as defined in `reward_list`.
-For other actions, rewards are the values defined in `reward_list` multiplied by __the agent's speed__.

-<a  id = observation></a>

-#### 7. Agent Observation and action

-Be careful, each agent usually doesn't know the information of other agents.
-Only when agents are on adjacent edges, they know each other's locations.
-When an agent is on an edge, it cannot change directions.
-This means that the agent cannot backtrack when it is on an edge and another agent came to agent's destination node.

-<a  id = end></a>

-#### 8. The condition which environment is done

-If the environment meets any of these condition, the environment is done at the step when it happens.

-- Collision happens.
-- The number of steps over 100.
-- All agents reach goal.

 <a  id = using-epymarl></a>